 Georgia has over 15,000 children in foster care, a number that increases each year.
 Unfortunately, there aren’t enough foster homes to care for all these children, and some end up being placed in foster homes far from their hometown, and even separated from siblings.

 Twin Cedars Therapeutic Foster Care (TFC) wants to change this by connecting children to loving foster homes and training foster parents to better care for each child’s needs.
 We serve children from birth to 21 years old who are in foster care due to child abuse or neglect.
 These children need the healing power of family, and we believe foster care should be therapeutic and help reduce the effects of trauma.

-Twin Cedars began serving foster children in 2004 when a teacher made a connection with a child in one of our group homes in Columbus, GA.
-This teacher asked how she could take this child home with her.
-This was our very first foster home.
-Since this time, the program has continued to grow and expand and now has foster homes in Columbus, Macon and LaGrange areas.
+Twin Cedars began our foster care services in 2004 when a teacher connected with a child in one of our group homes in Columbus and asked how she could care for the child in her home.
+This teacher became our very first foster parent, and since then our foster care program has grown and expanded.
+Now, we have foster homes in Columbus, Macon, and LaGrange.

-Clients are referred to Twin Cedars Youth Services’ Therpeutic Foster Care program through the Department of Children and Family Services and the Multi-agency Alliance for Children (MAAC).
+Children are referred to Twin Cedars Therapeutic Foster Care through the Division of Children and Family Services (DFCS) and the Multi-agency Alliance for Children (MAAC).